doguilmak/General-Relativity-Time-Dilation-on-Earth/README.md

 ## Project Statement

 The aim of the project is plotting the time dilation based on gravity and height over geoid with contour lines on planet Earth.
+Calculated over the gravitational data applied by the Earth.
+Gravity of other celestial bodies (Moon, Sun etc.) was ignored.

 ## Dataset